AvivGlaser/E-Commerce-Project/README.md

 * Cloudinary

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using npm/yarn command:

 ```
 $ cd ../lorem